erisu/cordova-audit/README.md

 Usual Install Output
 ...

-audit has detected an issue with plugin: cordova-plugin-camera@x.y.z See Plugin Test Result @ https://....io/hash-code-to-test
+audit has detected an issue with the plugin: cordova-plugin-camera@x.y.z See Plugin Test Result @ https://....io/hash-code-to-test
 ```